-- You must have a Plan that includes erosion and sediment control and pollution prevention RMPs.
-These Plans require - · Advance planning and training to ensure proper implementation of the BMPs · Erosion and sediment control BMPs in place until the area is permanently stabilized - Pollution prevention BMPs to keep the construction site "clean" - · Regular inspection of the construction site to ensure proper installation and maintenance of BMPs - Fortunately, the practices and measures that must be included in your Plan are already part of the standard operating procedures at many construction sites
+- Advance planning and training to ensure proper implementation of the BMPs - · Regular inspection of the construction site to ensure proper installation and maintenance of BMPs

+Fortunately, the practices and measures that must be included in your Plan are already part of the standard operating procedures at many construction sites

 Six steps are associated with developing and implementing a stormwater Plan.
 There's a wealth of information available on developing pollution prevention plans.
-Please contact your permitting authority for help in finding additional guidance materials, or visit www.epa.gov/npde
+Please contact your permitting authority for help in finding additional guidance materials, or visit www.epa.gov/npdes/mubs/sample\sympn\ndf